Proximal Splitting Algorithms for Convex Optimization: A Tour of Recent Advances, with New Twists: The Forward-Backward Algorithm

 where

-Therefore, the forward--backward iteration \eqref{eq3} can be interpreted as a preconditioned proximal point iteration \eqref{eq5}, applied to find a zero of $M+\bl{C}$!
+Therefore, the forward-backward iteration \eqref{eq3} can be interpreted as a preconditioned proximal point iteration \eqref{eq5}, applied to find a zero of $M+\bl{C}$!
 Since $P$ must be strongly positive, we must have $\gamma \in (0,\xi)$, so that the admissible range for $\gamma$ is halved.
-But in return, we get the larger range $(0,2)$ for relaxation.
+But in return we have the larger range $(0,2)$ for relaxation.
 Hence, we have the following new convergence result: